Family Law Practice in a Values-Based Culture

 I encourage all lawyers and particularly those who practice family law to establish your own core values and make them part of your practice and guide your behavior.
 You can practice in what others may perceive as an area of the law that they cannot imagine doing in the way that leads to the greatest amount of personal satisfaction, a sense of fulfillment and appreciative clients.

 About the author: Mitchell Reichman is an Arizona State Bar board certified Family Law specialist and attorney at the Phoenix law firm of Jaburg Wilk.
-He is an executive board member for the State Bar family Jaw/divorce division and rated AV Preeminent by Martindale Hubbell.
+He is rated AV Preeminent by Martindale Hubbell.
 Mitchell is named a Best Lawyer in America by Best Lawyers, Arizona Top 10 Family Law Lawyer by Arizona Business Magazine and a Southwest Super Lawyer.
-Mitch is an experienced in representing a variety of high net clients with divorces.
+Mitch is experienced in representing a variety of high net clients with divorces.